danmcgrath10/audio-visualizer/CONTRIBUTING.md

 - Release notes
 - GitHub contributors page

-Thank you for contributing to Audio Visualizer! 🎵
+Thank you for contributing to EarGoo! 🎵